ziaontheotherside/ziaontheotherside/README.md

 ## 👋 Hi, I'm Zia!

-👨‍💻 I'm a college senior (Spring 2025) looking for New Grad data analytics, business analytics, and software engineering roles!
+👨‍💻 I'm a college senior (Spring 2025) looking for New Grad data analytics, data science, and software engineering roles!
 👨‍🎓 Studying Management Information Systems at the University of Maryland, Baltimore County (UMBC)
 🎓 Pursuing a User Experience (UX), Web and Mobile Development and Management certificate
 🏆 Dean’s List (Fall 2021, Spring 2022, Fall 2022, Spring 2024)